LidiaPal/LidiaPal/README.md

 - 👀 I’m interested in data analysis, machine learning and painting!
 - 🌱 I’m currently learning data analysis with IBM
 - 💞️ I’m looking to collaborate on entry level assignments to help me understand better
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: unwittingly did data analysis in my previous management job(hospitality) and loved it!
+- ⚡ Fun fact: unintentionally did data analysis in my previous management job(hospitality) and loved it!

 <!---
 LidiaPal/LidiaPal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.